-- Their were not enough men nor the equipment to properly man all of these fortresses.
-There were only 29 battalions at Niazi's disposal clearly not enough to fullfil the requirement.
+- Their were neither enough men nor the equipment to properly man all of these fortresses.
+There were only 29 battalions at Niazi's disposal clearly not enough to fulfill the requirement.

 - Evidence shows that these fortresses did not have protective defenses capable of withstanding armored attacks. [pg 71]

 - Their were no reserves with any of the local commanders to strike the enemy from behind if bypassed.